hah98/social-media-client/README.md

    npm run dev
    ```

-3. Open your browser and navigate to the local server URL (usually `http://localhost:3000`).
+3. Open your browser and navigate to the local server URL.

 ---